AdobeDocs/experience-platform.en/help/destinations/destination-sdk/docs-framework/self-service-template.md

 ## Additional resources {#additional-resources}

-*You can provide further links to your product documentation or any other resources you consider important for the customer to be successful.*
+*You can provide further links to your product documentation or any other resources that you consider important for the customer to be successful.*